digital-futures-academy/airport-challenge/ReadMe2.md

 - isAirportFull returns true if the size of listOfPlanes is equal to airportCapacity
 - isAirportFull returns false if the size of listOfPlanes is less than airportCapacity
 - isAirportFull returns true if the size of listOfPlanes is over airportCapacity
+- if the airport is full then landPlane won't change listOfPlanes
+- if the airport is full planes can still land
+- if the airport is over capacity landPlane won't change listOfPlanes

 ============================================================================================================
 User Story 4